|Best Overall||Lowrance HOOK Reveal 5x SplitShot||SEE IT||

-After buying a fishing kayak, paddle and life vest, the next logical step for most anglers is adding a fish finder.
+After buying a fishing kayak, paddle and life vest, the next logical step for most anglers is adding a fish finder for kayaks.
 Some anglers want only a compact or portable fish finder with limited features.
 Others demand side view and 360-degree imaging.
 And a fish finder with GPS adds a powerful navigation tool to stay on course and monitor speed.
 All this impacts cost—you can get a basic kayak fish finder for less than $100, or break the piggy bank and get one with everything.
 Below, we’ve rounded up the best fish finders for kayaks you can pick up right now.

 - Best Fish Finder GPS: Garmin ECHOMAP UHDCV 73CV Fish Finder/Chartplotter Combo